jaosusej123/llama-recipes/README.md

 # Llama 2 Fine-tuning / Inference Recipes, Examples and Demo Apps

 ## Git repo here for LLaMA-recipes is used in the paper for LLaMA-Clinic.
-We only added minor changes to the original LLaMA-recipes code, such as the function to load for a PEFT checkpoint and to use a LR scheduler.
+We only added minor changes to the original LLaMA-recipes code, such as the functions to load a PEFT checkpoint and to use a LR scheduler.

 ## Below is the original README.